 - Migrated ID: Use this field if the Bulk Lot came from a previous wholesale transaction with a unique tracking/identification system.

 - Click Create.
 The new Bulk Lot will appear in the Bulk Lots section on the Production's Profile.

 After creating a new Bulk Lot, a Processing Technician should immediately Label the Bulk Lot.

-When Harvesting Fresh Cannabis, a user must select a Fresh Bulk Lot to receive the harvest.
-When Adding Received Inventory, a user must select or create a Bulk Lot to associate with the received units, and the lot's type must match the received product's type.
+When Harvesting Fresh Cannabis, you must select a Fresh Bulk Lot to receive the harvest.
+When Adding Received Inventory, you must select or create a Bulk Lot to associate with the received units, and the lot's type must match the received product's type.